ReSwift/ReSwift-Router/README.md

 #Implementing `Routable`

-Swift Flow Router works with routes that are defined, similar to URLs, as a sequence of identifiers e.g. `["Home", "User", "UserDetail"]`.
+ReSwiftRouter works with routes that are defined, similar to URLs, as a sequence of identifiers e.g. `["Home", "User", "UserDetail"]`.

-Swift Flow Router is agnostic of the UI framework you are using - it uses `Routable`s to implement that interaction.
+ReSwiftRouter is agnostic of the UI framework you are using - it uses `Routable`s to implement that interaction.

 Each route segment is mapped to one responsible `Routable`.
 The `Routable` needs to be able to present a child, hide a child or replace a child with another child.